tlswg/tls13-spec/draft-ietf-tls-tls13.md

-TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the first eight bytes of its Random value to the bytes 44 4F 57 4E 47 52 44 01.
+TLS 1.3 server implementations which respond to a ClientHello with a client_version indicating TLS 1.2 or below MUST set the first eight bytes of their Random value to the bytes:

+      44 4F 57 4E 47 52 44 01

+TLS 1.2 server implementations which respond to a ClientHello with a client_version indicating TLS 1.1 or below SHOULD set the first eight bytes of their Random value to the bytes:

+      44 4F 57 4E 47 52 44 00

-TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the top eight octets are not equal to either this value or 44 4F 57 4E 47 52 44 00 (which SHOULD by used by TLS 1.2 servers which are negotiating TLS 1.1 or below).
+TLS 1.3 clients receiving a TLS 1.2 or below ServerHello MUST check that the top eight octets are not equal to either of these values.
+TLS 1.2 clients SHOULD also perform this check if the ServerHello indicates TLS 1.1 or below.
 If a match is found the client MUST abort the handshake with a fatal "illegal_parameter" alert.
 This mechanism provides limited protection against downgrade attacks over and above that provided by the Finished exchange: because the ServerKeyExchange includes a signature over both random values, it is not possible for an active attacker to modify the randoms without detection as long as ephemeral ciphers are used.
 It does not provide downgrade protection when static RSA is used.

+Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients and servers will not behave as specified above.

 Note: Versions of TLS prior to TLS 1.3 used the top 32 bits of the Random value to encode the time since the UNIX epoch.
 The